-In the summer of 1997, after more than a year of unsuccessful pregnancy attempts and repeated treatments for recurring pelvic and bladder infections, my local gynecologist referred my husband and I to a fertility specialist in Augusta, Ga.: Dr. Edouard Servy, of the Servy Massey Fertility Institute.
+In the summer of 1997, after more than a year of unsuccessful pregnancy attempts and repeated treatments for recurring pelvic and bladder infections, my local gynecologist referred my husband and I to a fertility specialist in Augusta, Ga.: Dr. Edouard Servy, of the Servy Institute of Reproductive Endocrinology.

 My husband and I had physical examinations and blood work.
 He was diagnosed with a prostate infection, while I was diagnosed with a chronic inflamed cervix and persistent bacterial infection.

 We both were prescribed antibiotics followed by a post-coital test to determine if conception was possible once the infections were cleared.
 Unfortunately, my cervical inflammation persisted.
 Unable to pinpoint the source of my bacterial infection, Dr. Servy recommended I undergo an outpatient laparoscopy and hysteroscopy in November.